-- Article 59 (1) If a foreign trust company (other than a foreign custodial trust company; hereinafter the same applies in this Article) falls under one of the following items, the Prime Minister may rescind its Article 53, paragraph (1) licensing or may order the suspension of all or part of the operations at its branch offices during a fixed period of no longer than six months: - (i) it comes to fall under Article 53, paragraph (6), items (i) through (vi); - (ii) it is discovered to have fallen under one of the items of Article 53, paragraph (6) at the time it was licensed as referred to in paragraph (1) of that Article; - (iii) one of its branch offices ceases to have a sufficient personnel composition to unerringly perform trust services; - (iv) it is discovered to have gained its Article 53, paragraph (1) licensing by wrongful means; - (v) it violates a condition attached to its Article 53, paragraph (1) licensing; - (vi) it violates a law or regulation or a disposition by the Prime Minister which is based on a law or regulation;

-- (vii) it acts in a way that harms the public interest. - (2) If a foreign trust company's domestic representative or a branch office's officer-in-residence comes to fall under one of clauses (a) through (h) of Article 5, paragraph (2), item (viii) or engages in conduct that falls under item (v) or (vi) of the preceding paragraph, the Prime Minister may order the foreign trust company to dismiss that representative or officer.
+- Article 59 (1) If a foreign trust company (other than a foreign custodial trust company; hereinafter the same applies in this Article) falls under one of the following items, the Prime Minister may revoke its Article 53, paragraph (1) license or may order the suspension of all or part of the operations at its branch offices during a fixed period of no longer than six months: - (i) it comes to fall under Article 53, paragraph (6), items (i) through (vi); - (ii) it is discovered to have fallen under one of the items of Article 53, paragraph (6) at the time it was licensed as referred to in paragraph (1) of that Article; - (iii) one of its branch offices ceases to have a sufficient personnel structure to unerringly perform trust business; - (iv) it is discovered to have gained its Article 53, paragraph (1) license by wrongful means; - (v) it violates a condition attached to its Article 53, paragraph (1) license; - (vi) it violates a law or regulation or a disposition by the Prime Minister which is based on a law or regulation; - (vii) it acts in a way that harms the public interest. - (2) If a foreign trust company's domestic representative or a branch office's officer-in-residence comes to fall under one of clauses (a) through (h) of Article 5, paragraph (2), item (viii) or engages in conduct that falls under item (v) or (vi) of the preceding paragraph, the Prime Minister may order the foreign trust company to dismiss that representative or officer.

-(Supervisory Dispositions against a Foreign Custodial Trust Company)

-- Article 60 (1) If a foreign custodial trust company falls under one of the following items, the Prime Minister may rescind its Article 54, paragraph (1) registration or may order the suspension of all or part of the operations at its branch offices during a fixed period of no longer than six months: - (i) it comes to fall under Article 53, paragraph (6), item (i) or items (iv) through (vi) of that paragraph; - (ii) it comes to fall under Article 54, paragraph (6), items (ii) through (v); - (iii) it is discovered to have gained its Article 54, paragraph (1) registration by wrongful means; - (iv) it violates a law or regulation or a disposition by the Prime Minister which is based on a law or regulation; - (v) it acts in a way that harms the public interest. - (2) If a foreign custodial trust company's domestic representative or a branch office's officer-in-residence comes to fall under one of clauses (a) through (h) of Article 5, paragraph (2), item (viii) or engages in conduct that falls under item (iv) of the preceding paragraph, the Prime Minister may order the foreign custodial trust company to dismiss that representative or officer.
+(Supervisory Dispositions against a Foreign Custodial Trust Company) Article 60 (1) If a foreign custodial trust company falls under one of the following items, the Prime Minister may revoke its registration as referred to in Article 54, paragraph (1) or may order the suspension of all or part of the operations at its branch offices during a fixed period of no longer than six months:

+- (i) it comes to fall under Article 53, paragraph (6), item (i) or items (iv) through (vi) of that paragraph; - (ii) it comes to fall under Article 54, paragraph (6), items (ii) through (v); - (iii) it is discovered to have gained its registration as referred to in Article 54, paragraph (1) by wrongful means; - (iv) it violates a law or regulation or a disposition by the Prime Minister which is based on a law or regulation; - (v) it acts in a way that harms the public interest. - (2) If a foreign custodial trust company's domestic representative or a branch office's officer-in-residence comes to fall under one of clauses (a) through (h) of Article 5, paragraph (2), item (viii) or engages in conduct that falls under item (iv) of the preceding paragraph, the Prime Minister may order the foreign custodial trust company to dismiss that representative or officer.

-(Application Mutatis Mutandis of Provisions on Dismissal Procedures If Licensing Is Rescinded)
+(Application Mutatis Mutandis of Provisions on Dismissal Procedures If Licensing Is Revoked)

-Article 61 The provisions of Article 49 apply mutatis mutandis if the Prime Minister does not make an Article 7, paragraph (3) registration renewal as applied mutatis mutandis pursuant to Article 54, paragraph (2); rescinds Article 53, paragraph (1) licensing pursuant to the provisions of Article 59, paragraph (1); or rescinds an Article 54, paragraph (1) registration pursuant to the provisions of paragraph (1) of the preceding Article.
+Article 61 The provisions of Article 49 apply mutatis mutandis if the Prime Minister does not make registration renewal as referred to in Article 7, paragraph (3) as applied mutatis mutandis pursuant to Article 54, paragraph (2); revokes license as referred to in Article 53, paragraph (1) pursuant to the provisions of Article 59, paragraph (1); or revokes registration as referred to in Article 54, paragraph (1) pursuant to the provisions of paragraph (1) of the preceding Article.